 Yes, if you are passionate about global affairs and becoming culturally knowledgeable.
 Volunteering abroad is a unique opportunity for students to impact overseas and gain new insight into a whole new world.
 International Volunteer HQ has many programs for students seeking volunteering opportunities abroad.

-A lot of the time, high school students can have strong opinions on controversial topics and do everything they can to make a difference, for that matter.
+A lot of the time, high school students can have strong opinions on controversial topics and do everything they can to make a difference for that cause.
 Suppose you feel strongly about volunteering somewhere that could be risky, for instance, a women's clinic that performs abortions or a domestic violence resource center.

 In that case, you should first check to see if they would allow high school students to volunteer, then check with your school if you are allowed to.

 Volunteering in your community can help provide a context in your college application, as it shows more of who you are as a person rather than a student.
 It demonstrates why you would be a great fit for your dream college.
-While there is no set demand for how many hours you must do, community service hours are still a great addition to your application, so as long as you show passion in what you are doing.
+While there is no set demand for how many hours you must do, community service hours are still a great addition to your application as long as you show passion for what you are doing.